crazy-canux/awesome-monitoring/README.md

 #### Monitoring Plugins

-> The Monitoring Plugins Development Team, maintain a bundle of more than fifty standard plugins for Icinga, Naemon, Nagios, Shinken, Sensu, and other monitoring applications.
+> The Monitoring Plugins Development Team, maintain a bundle of more than fifty standard plugins for Icinga, Naemon, Nagios, Shinken, Sensu, opsview and other monitoring applications.

 * [monitoring-plugins-official](https://www.monitoring-plugins.org/)
 * [monitoring-plugins-github](https://github.com/monitoring-plugins)